silentsokolov/django-automatic-links/README.md

 ``LINK_DEFAULT_CSS_CLASS`` (default: ``None``)

-These values ​​are only used in the model (by default), you will still be able to customize for each link their values​​.
+These values ​​are only used in the model, you will still be able to customize for each link their values​​.